HemantDixit10/nest-graphql-auth/README.md

 - #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.
+  You can install node js and npm easily with apt install, just run the following commands.

       sudo apt install nodejs
       sudo apt install npm